fburic/notes/snakemake.md

 - The rule should 1:1 match output files with input (E.g. create  `output/NAME.out` for each `input/NAME.csv`.

 **Method**:  Create a wildcard association between dynamic input and output: https://stackoverflow.com/a/44590076/10725218

+## Sidestepping cyclical dependene situations

+It normally makes no sense to have cyclical relations and if this happens it nearly always points to an error in the specification structure.

+However, there may be legitimate reasons behind what Snakemake detects as cyclical.
+One way to sidestep the issues is to use the `params` clause instead of `input`.
+Obviously, consider carefully if this is necessary.

 ## Draw dependency graph as ASCII